benvacha/mrkdwn/README.md

 ```

 ### Semantics and Meta
 `{ }` will be treated as meta or sematic data.
-It will be removed from the final translation, but can be retrieved and used for special magic. `( )` can be used to define an array. `[ ]` can be used to define a json-ish data structure.
-Whitespace within is ignored.
+Semantics can be used inline or in a block.
+It will be removed from the final translation, but can be retrieved and used for special machine magic.
+The parser can be configured to output sematics in a single html comment or multiple html comments.  `( )` can be used to define an array. `[ ]` can be used to define a json-ish data structure.
+Whitespace is used for parsing and is otherwise ignored.
 ##### mrkdwn
 ```
 {pageTitle "The page title"}